italo-granato/starmie/README.md

 As the STRUCTURE model outputs other information, we have implemented some multidimensional scaling plots to visualize some of the neglected features of the STRUCTURE model.

-For example, we can plot the net nucleotide distance between clusters:
+For example, we can plot the net nucleotide distance between clusters using multidimensional scaling, to the see the relationships between inferred clusters.

 ``` r
 plotMDS(k6_msat)